 The final group of EMs are characterized by their sporadic elevated contribution at single locations on single dates.
 End-members H and I are compositions dominated by either PCB11 or PCB44 mixed with Aroclor 1254-like components.
 End-member J consists of mono and di-chloro PCBs that are a near-perfect match to Aroclor 1221.
 Given the sporadic association with dates/locations, as well as their composition being dominated by light congeners, we hypothesize that the source of these EMs is related to blank contamination.
 This is a highly probable interpretation given that these four EMs closely resemble the composition of blanks themselves.
-Determining the origin of this contamination is outside of the scope of the current study. the source of these EMs cannot be discerned without further consultation of additional information sources, in addition determining their identity is outside of the scope of the current studyDr.
-Rodenburg's blank study found blanks to be contaminated by compositions similar to the ones found here as well as Aroclors. studies suggest several possibilities, of which blank contamination is one plausible explanation.
-It appears We conclude that contaminated blanks minimally influence the composition of EMs, rather they might lead to additional EMs.
+Determining the origin of this contamination is outside of the scope of the current study.
+Dr. Rodenburg's blank study found blanks to be contaminated by compositions similar to the ones found here as well as Aroclors.
+We conclude that contaminated blanks minimally influence the composition of EMs, rather they might lead to additional EMs.
 Thus, the analysis with uncorrected sample data fulfills the scope's objectives even in the presence of uncertainties regarding EM compositions.

-5 Impact of Groundwater Seepage from near GE's Facility
+5 Impact of Groundwater Seepage near GE Facility

-The driving question for this study is whether and to what extent groundwater contaminated by activities at possessing pattern's similar to those observed in the GE's facility plume contributes to PCBs in the biofilm and in surface water.
+The driving question for this study is whether and to what extent groundwater possessing patterns similar to those observed in groundwater near GE contributes to PCBs in the biofilm and in surface water.
 The purely spatial evidence presented above identified two mixtures that display a gain in contribution at and downstream of the approximate groundwater seepage location/reach.
 One of these mixtures is composed of congeners found in Aroclors 1248, 1254 and 1260.
 The other mixture has a pure Aroclor 1260 composition.
-In order to verify examine their interpretation as related to GE, we compare these compositions to two additional sources of information: the PCB congener composition measured in monitoring wells at the GE facility and the PCB pattern derived from mass balance calculations LimnoTech performed on a subset of the data used in the PVA.
+In order to examine their interpretation as related to GE, we compare these compositions to two additional sources of information: the PCB congener composition measured in monitoring wells at the GE facility and the PCB pattern derived from mass balance calculations LimnoTech performed on a subset of the data used in the PVA.
 The groundwater well data are independent of the PVA results, as they were excluded from the dataset.